 I don’t live in the UK or the USA.
 Can I still enroll in the In-Person Track?

-Yes, you can enroll in the IPT provided you are able to travel two times during the six-month course to Atlanta, Georgia (USA) or Wigan, Lancashire (UK) for the Intensives.
-We will work to match you with a mentor who lives in your area so that you can complete the field units and other course work from home.
+Yes, you can enroll in the IPT provided you are able to travel one time during the ten-month course to Atlanta, Georgia (USA) or Wigan, Lancashire (UK) for the in-person Intensive.

 Mentor/Faculty Advisor Program FAQs